FelixKratz/SketchyBar/README.md

 for some further tips on your journey.
 If you are searching for functional items you might want to check the [plugins](https://github.com/FelixKratz/SketchyBar/discussions/12) section if someone has already created what you are looking for.

+Should you encounter things not working as you expect them to, please *do not* hesitate to open an [issue](https://github.com/FelixKratz/SketchyBar/issues), as this is either a bug or a documentation problem and relevant in any case.

 ## Documentation
 For the full documentation of all commands and properties please refer to the [website](https://felixkratz.github.io/SketchyBar/config/bar).